 —

-Click on the “NEXT PAGE” button.
+Click on the red “CHECK” button.

 —

-Pay close attention to the “Visa” section.
+Pay close attention to the “Visa and other border measures” section.

 If there is a GREEN CHECK, it means a visa is NOT required.
 You are VISA-FREE or Visa Exempted.

-How to check transit visa requirements
+How to check transit visa requirements?

 If you have a stopover or transit in a country, you can use the IATA Travel Centre to check transit visa requirements as well.